SHARP in the Community

 Artist in Residence Sally Duback, SHARP Literacy staff and Neighborhood House summer program students created a mural depicting urban agriculture.
 The Drop to Dinner mural at Neighborhood House’s Garden Park was unveiled on August 21, 2015.

-Movable Feast – Miller Park
+Movable Feast – (Originally installed in Miller Park)

 SHARP students from Lutheran Special School and Education Services worked with Milwaukee-based artist Sally Duback to create a mural based on SHARP’s 12th We Love to Learn book, There Grows the Neighborhood: Agriculture in the City.